 You should always make sure that you have good quality grips wrapped on the handle of your paddle to get a firm grip, especially if your hands are sweaty.

-Footwork is as important as your stance.
+Footwork is as important as your stance when trying to become a better pickleball player.
 Good footwork makes sure you reach the best position when hitting the ball without compromising your balance.
 With good footwork, you can reach difficult shots.
 Start with the most basic principle.
 Put your body weight on your left foot if you are playing a forehand shot and on your right foot if you are playing a backhand shot.
 This process reverses for left-handed players.

-You need a lot of practice to master the art of positioning.
+You need a lot of practice to master the art of positioning if you want to become a better pickleball player.
 Good positioning depends on your ability to read the game and predict your opponent’s next shot.
 Staying in the right position on the pickleball court to return your opponent’s shot will exponentially increase your chances of winning points.

 Identify Your Pickleball Strengths and Weaknesses